Rory-J-Andrews/Rory-J-Andrews/README.md

 Hello, my name is Rory Andrews.
-I am a second-year US university student majoring in Computer Science and Philosophy.
-This page is a repository for my coding projects.
+I am a recent graduate of the University of Wisconsin-Madison, where I studied Mathematics and Philosophy.
+I took some computer science courses while I was there, and enjoyed programming enough that I worked on personal projects alongside my degree; here you can find the source code and documentation for those projects.